 Scope's projections of defaults on Bank Burgenland's residential mortgage loans use an inverse Gaussian distribution.
-Scope derived an effective lifetime mean default rate of 9.5% and a coefficient of variation of 60%, based on internal loan-by-loan risk assessments provided by the bank and benchmarking.
+Scope derived an effective lifetime mean default rate of 11.0% and a coefficient of variation of 60%, based on internal loan-by-loan risk assessments provided by the bank and benchmarking.

-Scope used a market-standard portfolio analysis to estimate default statistics for the commercial mortgage loans, taking the exposure's credit quality, its amortisation profile and asset correlation assumptions into account.
-A default distribution was derived for the cover pool using name-by-name credit assessments.
+For the commercial mortgage portfolio Scope used a market-standard portfolio analysis to estimate default statistics, taking the exposure's credit quality, its amortisation profile and asset correlation assumptions into account.
+A default distribution was derived for the cover pool taking the banks risk scoring into account.
 Scope also applied a correlation framework which accounts for geographical, industry and issuer concentration.
-The resulting non-parametric default distribution has a mean default rate of 11.5% and a coefficient of variation of 60.1%.
+The resulting non-parametric default distribution has a mean default rate of 10.4% and an implied coefficient of variation of 78.3%.

 Scope's recovery rate calculations reflect rating-distance-dependent market value declines as well as the agency's assumptions regarding the Austrian housing market and its unique characteristics.
-Scope's stressed security value haircuts range between 50.0%-70.0%, depending on the property's location.
-This results in portfolio recovery rates of 95.0% in the base case.
-In the most stressed scenario Scope assumes a recovery rate of 65.2%, around 8 pp below last year's assumption, reflecting increased risks in the Austrian housing market.
+Scope's stressed security value haircuts range between 48%-76%, depending on the property's type and location.
+This results in portfolio recovery rates of 99.0% in the base case.
+In the most stressed scenario Scope assumes a recovery rate of 68.3%.